 Jonny grew up in Monaghan, Ireland, and Malawi, Africa, before studying medieval history and archaeology at Queen’s University Belfast, followed by business management and sustainability at Queen’s University Management School.
-After working in nature education and fundraising, he completed a PhD in snow leopard conservation and rural development at the University of Cambridge.
+After working in nature education and fundraising, he completed a PhD in snow leopard conservation at the University of Cambridge.

 He is a frequent media commentator on a range of environmental and agricultural issues, and in 2019 was awarded Social Enterprise Northern Ireland’s inaugural Young Social Entrepreneur of the Year award.
 Between January and April 2021 Jonny and Jubilee Farm featured in Series 9 of UTV’s perennially popular program, Rare Breed – A Farming Year.
 An emerging presenter and broadcaster, Jonny has written, directed, produced and presented seven documentary ‘shorts’ for the Northern Ireland Science Festival, as welll as a series of short reports for sustainable agriculture podcast, Farmerama Radio.

-You can view Jonny’s summary CV here.
+You can view and download Jonny’s CV here:

 All content on this site, unless otherwise indicated, remains the copyright of the author.
 The opinions expressed here are the author’s alone.